ethersphere/swarm-extension/README.md

 **Warning: This project has Proof of Concept state now.
 There will be breaking changes continuously in the future.
 Also, no guarantees can be made about its stability, efficiency, and security at this stage.
 It only provides a platform currently to show workarounds and examples for the current problems in dApp environments top on Swarm**

+**Info: For manifest v3 version of the extension, dApps should interact with the extension using the `Swarm Extension Library`.
+Check how it works [here](library/README.md).**

 This browser extension provides an alternative to have a web3 environment in a web2 browser for users and dApps.

 Users can interact with the Swarm network in two ways: by running their own Bee client or using a gateway solution.